-The policy is intended to provide guidance on how income may safely be generated to further the aims and objectives of parks and open spaces development and promotion.
+The policy is intended to provide guidance on how income may safely be received or accepted to further the aims and objectives of parks and open spaces protection, improvement, and promotion.

-All aspects of income generation under the auspices of this policy are for that purpose only.
+All aspects of income received under this policy are ring fenced for that purpose only, held by the City Council, but with spending at specific sites directed by Park Advisory Groups.

 To ensure the protection of the reputations of individuals, groups, and the spaces concerned it is vital that there is total transparency of all actions, at all times, in relation to how funds are requested and received.
-The rules expressed in this policy are to protect that principle of integrity.
+The rules in this policy ensure any financial support, is received in a way that at all times protects that principle of integrity.
+To that end, all income requested or received must be in accordance with this policy, and no request or receipt of funding that is outside of the scope of this policy will be permitted without the express agreement of the City Council as landowner.